-Our facility has voluntarily gone through a vigorous review process to ensure that we meet nationally-accepted standards of care.
+- IMI has voluntarily participated in a rigorous review process to ensure that we meet nationally-accepted standards of care.

-Our equipment is appropriate for the test or treatment you will receive, and our facility meets or exceeds quality assurance and safety guidelines.
+- Our equipment is regularly inspected by qualified medical physicists, and our facility meets or exceeds quality assurance and safety guidelines.